andrewdodd/docopt-uc/README.md

       return "Not supported";
     }

-But you should also reconsider both a) if this library is really appropriate, and b) if the extent of your CLI is really appropriate.
+But you should probably reconsider both a) if this library is really appropriate, and b) if the extent of your CLI is really appropriate.

 ### It is probably not that fast